 So, if you’re ready to learn more about the Athene Ascent fixed indexed annuity pros and cons – and why it may or may not work for you – then let’s dive in.

 Athene Ascent Fixed Indexed Annuity at a Glance:

 Opening Thoughts on the Athene Ascent Fixed Indexed Annuity

-Athene actually got its start in 2009, when the financial crisis and resulting capital demands caused many financial and insurance companies to exit the industry.
+Athene Annuity and Life actually got its start in 2009, when the financial crisis and resulting capital demands caused many financial and insurance companies to exit the industry.
 Athene has been able to fill this “void” with its strong and stable capitalization, as well as an experienced management team.

-If you’ve heard the name Athene, it could be that it’s because this is one of the fastest-growing fixed index annuity companies in the industry right now.
+If you’ve heard the name Athene online or during a seminar about annuities, it could be that it’s because this is one of the fastest-growing fixed index annuity companies in the industry right now.
 With Athene’s experienced management team, the company has grown from a start-up just a decade ago, to a firm that holds nearly $133 billion in total GAAP assets, more than $113 billion in invested assets, and more than $10 billion in total equity.